nadavmatalon/fizzbuzz/README.md

 numbers divisable by 3 with `Fizz`, numbers divisible by 5 with `Buzz`, and numbers divisible by 15 with `FizzBuzz`.

-If we run through the start of the positive integer series, for example, in __Fizzbuzz__ we get:
+If we run through the series of positive integers, in __Fizzbuzz__ we get:

 > 1, 2, `Fizz`, 4, `Buzz`, `Fizz`, 7, 8, `Fizz`, `Buzz`, 11, `Fizz`, 13, 14,
 > `FizzBuzz`, 16, 17, `Fizz`, 19, `Buzz`, `Fizz`, 22, 23, `Fizz`, `Buzz`, 26, `Fizz`,